ETIQUETTE & PERSONALITY

-My first encounter with Mr. Joel (a client of mine) was over the phone.
+My first encounter with Mr. Joel (a client of ours) was over the phone.
 His voice was deep, powerful and husky, so my assumption based on his voice tone was that he was a confident person with a strong personality and character.
 So much for that first impression …

 I couldn’t fathom how someone with a deep, husky voice would have such a weak handshake – no energy, no squeeze – a complete “dead fish” handshake.
 It was obvious Mr. Joel didn’t know the impression he was making by shaking my hands with such weakness and feeble grip.